List of notification codes

 Performance notifications are returned whenever the query uses costly operations and the performance may be improved by changing the query or adding an index.

-Whenever there is a cartesian product in the plan.
+This notification is returned when there is a Cartesian product in the plan.

 Table 1.
 Notification details